almagar/social-network/README.md

 ```

 #### Datasets (vertx)
-1. Set env variable, get value by going to the keycloak admin console at http://localhost:8282.
+1. Set env variable, get value by going to the keycloak admin console at [http://localhost:8282](http://localhost:8282).
 Direct link [here](http://localhost:8282/auth/admin/master/console/#/socialnetwork/clients/39c8d8ec-4b5a-44c7-8689-0c95e740a412/credentials).
-Generate a new client secret, copy it and assign it to below env variable.
+Generate a new client secret, copy it and assign it to KEYCLOAK\_CLIENT\_SECRET.
+You will also have to set the `WEATHER_API_KEY` environment variable which you can get [here](https://home.openweathermap.org/api_keys).
 ```
 KEYCLOAK_CLIENT_SECRET=<secret>
+WEATHER_API_KEY=<key>
 ```

 2. Start the mongodb database: